SILDTeam/LEFA-GE/README.md

 _______

-## thank you for third party libraries
+## thank you ! third-party libraries

 [GLAD](https://github.com/Dav1dde/glad)  as the best loader of khronos libraries

-[LODEPNG](https://github.com/lvandeve/lodepng)  as a great encoder and decoder
+[LODEPNG](https://github.com/lvandeve/lodepng)  as a great PNG encoder and decoder

 [HYPATIA](https://github.com/dagostinelli/hypatia) mathematical library that I'm still studying, but it looks great